Westchester County Car Accident Lawyer

 Speak to a Westchester County Car Accident Attorney

 If you or someone you love has been injured in a preventable car accident, contact Fiedler Deutsch, LLP.
-We offer a free consultation to review the details of your accident and assess your claim, call (914) 993-0393 or reach us online.
+We offer a free consultation to review the details of your accident and assess your claim.
+Call (914) 993-0393 for a free consultation in Yonkers, New Rochelle, Mount Vernon, White Plains, Peekskill, Rye or anywhere else in New York.